apify/apify-cli/README.md

 ARGUMENTS
   ACTORID  Name or ID of the Actor to run (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
 If not provided, the
-           command runs the remote actor specified in the ".actor/actor.json" file.
+           command runs the remote Actor specified in the ".actor/actor.json" file.

 FLAGS
   -b, --build=<value>            Tag or number of the build to run (e.g. "latest" or "1.2.34").